AlwaysRightInstitute/alwaysrightinstitute.github.io/_posts/2023-09-28-managedmodels.md

 P.S.: I can see why Apple didn't do it _this way_.
       While SwiftData still seems to have quite a few problems, property behaviour in particular integrates much better.

-Uh, and with the infos from [Aleksandar Vacić](https://mastodon.social/@aleck), it looks like I can already improve many of the issues.
-Stay tuned for v2.

 ### Links